New Maverick basketball coach Chris Ogden has completed his coaching staff with 3 experienced assistants.

 Erkam Kiris survived a stressful summer back home before arriving at UTA.

 Courtney Austin and Kennedy Eubanks play their final home games Saturday night against Troy.

 Young was named one of the Top 5 Southland Conference Assistant Coaches in Jeff Goodman's "Yardbarker" blog for 2010-11.
-Young is the program's recruiting coordinator, defensive coordinator and oversees player development.
+Young served as the program's recruiting coordinator, defensive coordinator and oversees player development.

-Young came to UT Arlington from Jacksonville College in Jacksonville, Texas where he spent four years as the head coach of the Jaguars.
+Young came to UT Arlington from Jacksonville (Texas) College, where he spent four years as the head coach of the Jaguars.
 He also served as the school's athletic director.

 He led his team to a 21-10 record in 2008-09 which was one of the best seasons in school history.
 The Jaguars spent the majority of the season in the NJCAA national rankings and Young was honored following the campaign as the Region XIV Coach of the Year.

-Young has an overall record of 168-139 in 10 seasons as a junior college head coach.
+Young registered an overall record of 168-139 in 10 seasons as a junior college head coach.
 He has also had 55 players sign with four-year institutions, including 26 with Division I schools.

 Young went to Jacksonville College from Texas State where he served for five years as the Bobcats recruiting coordinator.
 During his tenure the Bobcats played in the Southland Conference Tournament each season.
 He signed eight Top 100 players, according to Texas Hoops, during those five seasons.
 The Bobcats finished the 2002-03 season with the third most victories in school history as a Division I program.

 Prior to his tenure at Texas State, Young was the head coach at Hill College for two seasons.
 He led the Rebels to consecutive Region V Tournament appearances and in 1999-2000 led the team to the regional tournament championship game.
 That was the first time the school had reached the finals since 1974.